Bira/octopus-carnival/_posts/2019-06-05-hells-rebels.md

 Opposition in this level is a band of skum spies sent here by an aboleth necromancer to spy on Kintargo.
 The aboleth doesn't have any designs on the city, it's just sending spies on general principle.
-The skum "foot soldiers" are led by the wizard Ungol-Pagh, and either brought of befriended a bunch of other sea monsters to act as guards down here.
+The skum "foot soldiers" are led by the wizard Ungol-Pagh, and either brought or befriended a bunch of other sea monsters to act as guards down here.
 They've also captured a group of sea elf rangers who came in here to search for their missing ally, the opera singer Shensen (who vanished in the initial Thrune purges before Adventure 1 started).